 A compromise of individual endpoints is thus limited to the permitted communication relationships and no longer endangers the entire network.
 This approach gives the operator back control of his systems and proactively reduces the attack surface.

-An interface to identity and access management systems enables the remote maintenance solution to be flexibly connected to a central user and rights management system. genubox supports OKTA, Azure Active Directory, Microsoft Active Directory and RADIUS (Remote Authentication Dial-In User Service).
+An interface to identity and access management systems enables the remote maintenance solution to be flexibly connected to a central user and rights management system. genubox supports Keycloak, Microsoft Active Directory, Microsoft Entra ID (formerly Azure Active Directory), OKTA, and RADIUS (Remote Authentication Dial-In User Service).

 For the system being managed in the customer’s network, just one genubox needs to be installed.
 The compact appliance serves as a remote peer for the encrypted connection and, with its integrated firewall, shields the managed system from the remainder of the customer’s network should servicing be required.
 The connection thus leads only to the maintenance object; other systems in the customer network cannot be accessed.
 These measures guarantee a very high level of security.